 The IPRI Journal is a biannual publication.
-Research scholars who wish to contribute original, unpublished articles to the Journal may submit these by the end of March for the Summer Issue and by the end of September for the Winter Issue.
+Research scholars who wish to contribute original, unpublished articles to the Journal may submit these by 15th of March for the Summer Issue and by 15th of September for the Winter Issue.

 Article Word Limit: